apoorvumang/apoorvumang.github.io/index.md

 author: Apoorv Umang Saxena
 toc: true
 ---
+I am a research scientist at [Adobe Research, Bangalore](https://research.adobe.com/careers/bangalore/) with a research focus on NLP and multi-modal machine learning.

-I am a 4th year PhD candidate in the Department of Computational and Data Sciences (CDS) at the [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/) with a research focus on Machine Learning and related areas.
-I am supervised by [Prof. Partha Pratim Talukdar](http://talukdar.net/), and have been affiliated with the Machine And Language Learning Lab (MALL Lab) since August 2018.
+Previously I was a PhD candidate in the Department of Computational and Data Sciences (CDS) at the [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/).
+I was supervised by [Prof. Partha Pratim Talukdar](http://talukdar.net/).

 Prior to graduate school, I received my Bachelor of Engineering (BE Hons.) in Computer Science from [Birla Institute of Technology and Science, Pilani (BITS Pilani)](http://www.bits-pilani.ac.in/) in 2015.